nickboon/DiagramApp/README.md

 https://github.com/lamberta/html5-animation

 The general idea is to build solids from primitives and add them to a stage, which can then be animated.
-The movements of the solids on the stage are controlled by a transformer.
+The movements of the solids on the stage are controlled by transformers, which act on the points passed to them.

 See the test.html and testApp.js file for an example.